 - Ja_JP (Japanese)

 - zh_CN (Simplified Chinese)

-The documentation is in both HTML and PDF files.
-Install the krb5.doc.lang.html fileset for access to HTML documents and the krb5.doc.lang.pdf fileset for access to PDF documents.
+The documentation is available in both HTML and PDF formats.
+Install the krb5.doc.lang.html fileset to access HTML documents and the krb5.doc.lang.pdf fileset to access PDF documents.

 Java Technology Edition